 “I’m a cook,” Appoleon said without looking to me.
 “I don’t fight anymore.
 Didn’t we already have this discussion earlier today?”

 “No fighting,” I said.
 “We have fighters.
-I need a healer.”
+I need a healer.
+You said you can heal with your luminary magic.”

 “I’m not your man,” he said.
 “I’m sorry.”